Helping families in Canada to benefit from innovative early learning and child care practices

-EDMONTON, AB, April 19, 2022 /CNW/ - The early learning and child care sector is evolving in increasingly complex and challenging environments.
-Identifying innovative practices and solutions that better meet the needs of children and families is necessary to improving early learning and child care for the benefit of families in Canada.
+COCHRANE, AB, April 22, 2022 /CNW/ - The early learning and child care sector is evolving in increasingly complex and challenging environments.
+Identifying innovative practices and solutions that better meet the needs of children and families will improve early learning and child care for the benefit of families in Canada.

-Today, Minister of Families, Children and Social Development Karina Gould, announced funding to the Getting Ready for Inclusion Today (The GRIT Program) Society of Edmonton for their Connecting Canada: Impacting Early Learning and Child Care Environments through Sustainable Leadership Development project, which is being funded through the Early Learning and Child Care Innovation Program.
+Today, the Minister of Families, Children and Social Development, Karina Gould, announced funding to Active for Life, a division of B2ten, for their Building Capacity and Resilience Through Physical Literacy and Active Play project, which is being funded through the Early Learning and Child Care Innovation Program.

-This project is receiving a total of $2,594,903 in federal funding over 36 months, starting in March 2022 and will aim to improve the quality of inclusive early learning and child care programs and services for children with diverse learning needs across Canada.
-More specifically, it will support 12 early learning and child care service providers in various provinces and territories to adapt its established Access, Support and Participation (ASaP) program.
+This project is receiving a total of $428,303 in federal funding over 24 months, starting in April 2022.
+The project will provide early childhood educators with the tools and resources they need to build resilience in children by providing active play opportunities for children in diverse communities across Canada, including racialized communities, Indigenous peoples, newcomers and those living in rural, remote and northern communities.

-The Minister also participated in a roundtable with early childhood educators to talk about Budget 2022 investments and the important work they do in nurturing children.
-They are the heart of the Canada-wide Early Learning and Child Care system and key to ensuring that all families in Canada have access to high-quality, affordable, flexible and inclusive early learning and child care, no matter where they live.

-Making life more affordable is one of the government's primary goals in Budget 2022.
-Since 2015, the Government of Canada has delivered real improvements to make life more affordable coast to coast to coast, including making an historic investment of $30 billion over five years to build a Canada-wide Early Learning and Child Care system in collaboration with provincial, territorial, and Indigenous partners.
-By the end of 2022, child care fees will have been reduced by an average of 50 per cent, and by 2025-26, the average child care fee for all regulated child care spaces across Canada will be $10-a-day.
+Since 2015, the Government of Canada has delivered real improvements to make life more affordable coast to coast to coast, including making a historic investment of $30 billion over five years to build a Canada-wide early learning and child care system in collaboration with provincial, territorial and Indigenous partners.
+By the end of 2022, child care fees will have been reduced by an average of 50%, and by the 2025 to 2026 fiscal year, the average child care fee for all regulated child care spaces across Canada will be $10 a day.

-"Innovative practices can help develop solutions that better meet the needs of children with diverse learning needs and their families while supporting their integration.
-We are working towards making child care fully inclusive so all children have the best possible start in life."
+"Innovative practices can help develop solutions that better meet the needs of children across Canada.
+Active play aims to reduce anxiety and stress and build resilience in children.
+By supporting early childhood educators who nurture our children, we are working toward ensuring that families have access to high-quality, flexible and inclusive child care so all children have the best possible start in life."

 – Minister of Families, Children and Social Development, Karina Gould